n3xtdata/columbus/README.md

 Columbus ist able to execute queries across various jdbc compatible database systems and compares those results.

 For example:<br>
-We want to check if an [Oracle database] table has the same amount of rows like a [MySQL database] table:
+We want to check if an [Oracle database] table has the same amount of rows like a [MySQL database] table.

 ## Getting Started